US move to shorten COVID-19 isolation stirs confusion, doubt

-WASHINGTON (AP) — U.S. health officials' decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create confusion among many Americans.
+WASHINGTON (AP) — U.S. health officials' decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create more confusion and fear among Americans.

 To the dismay of some authorities, the new guidelines allow people to leave isolation without getting tested to see if they are still infectious.